berk-karaal/dotfiles/README.md

 > In this example, project folder is at this path: `/home/berk/dotfiles`

-1. Create and empty `myConfig.conf` file inside the project folder.
+1. Create an empty `myConfig.conf` file inside the project folder.

    ```
    $ mkdir /home/berk/dotfiles/home/.config/myProgram